Sao Paulo GP Sprint: George Russell wins as Max Verstappen struggles after collision with Carlos Sainz

 - As it happened: Russell wins Sao Paulo Sprint thriller

-With Sainz facing a five-place grid penalty for taking a new engine this weekend, Mercedes are set to lock out the front row for Sunday's race.
+With Sainz facing a five-place grid penalty for taking a new engine this weekend, Mercedes locked out the front row for Sunday's race, providing the team with a huge opportunity to claim a first victory of the season.

-However, Hamilton, along with Daniel Ricciardo and Zhou Guanyu, is under investigation for an infringement on the grid at the start, and could still be penalised.
+Hamilton had to wait to have his place on the front row confirmed, with the seven-time world champion belatedly cleared of any wrongdoing following an investigation for an infringement on the grid at the start, which related to his position in his grid box.

 Sergio Perez came home behind his Red Bull-team Verstappen in fifth, with his rival for second in the drivers' championship Charles Leclerc a place further back in sixth.